Hakeem al-Araibi

-He is a dissident, who fled to Australia in 2014 and subsequently gained Australian citizenship in March 2019.
+Hakeem Ali Mohammed Ali al-Araibi (حكيم العريبي; born 7 November 1993) is a Bahraini footballer who plays for St Albans Saints.
+He played for local club Al-Shabab and in the Bahraini national team before he fled as a dissident and refugee when the team was in Qatar in January 2014.
+He has played for various teams in Victoria since 2015, and since 2022 has played for St Albans Saints in NPL Victoria.
+He also holds a permanent position as Community and Human Rights Advocate with Football Victoria.
+He became an Australian citizen in 2019.

-He was arrested on arrival in Thailand from Australia for a vacation in November 2018 on the basis of an Interpol "red notice" issued by Bahrain, and was held there pending deportation to Bahrain, which he opposed.
+In November 2018, he was arrested on arrival in Thailand for a vacation from Australia, on the basis of an Interpol "red notice" issued by Bahrain.
+He was held there pending deportation to Bahrain, which he opposed.
 There was a campaign urging Thailand not to extradite him until 11 February 2019, when the Thai Office of the Attorney-General dropped the extradition case against him at Bahrain's request.
-He was returned to Australia the next day and became an Australian citizen in the weeks thereafter.
+He was returned to Australia the next day and became an Australian citizen shortly afterwards.
+The story of the campaign to free al-Haraibi is told in the 2023 documentary film The Defenders, by filmmaker Matthew Bate.